likelet/cfDNAmodelingCode/README.md

 # cfDNAmodelingCode
-Rscripts for analysis cfDNA methylation level in multi cancers
+Rscripts for analysis cfDNA methylation level in multi cancers.
+Currently, only code for HCC analysis was released.
+All analysis started with well-imputed methlyation datamatrix from sequencing platform.